 Jaguar Celebrates 80th Anniversary with Mille Miglia

-Derek Bell, David Gandy, Jodie Kidd, Elliot Gleave, James Martin, Nick English, Giles English, Charley Boorman and Ian Callum will be piloting the classic Jaguar's.
+Derek Bell, David Gandy, Jodie Kidd, Elliot Gleave, James Martin, Nick English, Giles English, Charley Boorman, and Ian Callum will be piloting the classic Jaguar's.

 Jaguar is celebrating its 80th anniversary by once again taking on the legendary challenge that is the Mille Miglia.
 Held from 14-17 May in Italy, Jaguar Heritage Racing will be fielding a team of drivers who will cover more than 1,000 miles from Brescia - Rome - Brescia in nine of the marque's most celebrated models.

-Famous faces from the world of motorsport, TV and music will put their historic Jaguars through their paces on the gruelling route which takes place over four punishing but unforgettable days starting in Brescia, heading to Rimini, Rome, Parma and then back to Brescia.
+Famous faces from the world of motorsport, TV, and music will put their historic Jaguars through their paces on the grueling route which takes place over four punishing but unforgettable days starting in Brescia, heading to Rimini, Rome, Parma and then back to Brescia.
 Crowds lining the route will get to see examples of historically-significant Jaguar XKs, C-types and D-types hurtling past them with famous faces in the cockpits.